Rudxain/blog/post/acoustic-protocol.md

 - Anti-fingerprinting: FP are a set of techniques that are extremely hard to protect against, this is why it's a privacy nightmare.
 The protocol's magic-pulses must be constant across versions, and melodic-signatures should be opt-in.

 ## Trivia
 BTW, did you know that lower frequencies have more unique phases available?
 Me neither.
 This makes sense, as higher frequencies can "exhaust" the sampling-rate, reducing the set of possible phases.
-I actually lied, I've only similulated this in my brain with a low frequency wave and a half-sample-rate wave.
-I'm not sure if it's possible to preserve phase information by using a frequency that isn't perfectly half the sample-rate.
+I actually lied, I've only simulated this in my brain with a low-frequency wave and a half-sample-rate wave.
+I'm not sure if it's possible to preserve phase information by using a frequency that isn't _perfectly half_ the sample-rate.